Skip to main content

 11. 1 Packet Instant Oatmeal Made With Milk

-Once again we can borrow from breakfast for a filling snack idea.
+Once again we can borrow from breakfast for a kids’ protein snack idea.
 Instant oatmeal made with at least a ¼ cup of dairy milk (or soymilk for a non-dairy option) bumps up the protein to 6 grams.
 Plus, it’s a source of fiber, which most kids need more of anyway.

 12. Smoothie